Stallion performance test for heavy horses and Haflingers

-The field test for draft horses will take place on the 14 October 2022 on the parade ground of the North Rhine-Westphalian State Stud.
+The field test for draft horses takes place on the parade ground of the North Rhine-Westphalian State Stud.
 Mares, geldings and stallions from the age of three years are eligible to participate and will compete in two sub-tests, separated by sex.
 In addition to driving (driving task and foreign driver), especially pulling (weak wood and pulling sledge) is tested.
 The evaluation commission grades the interior as well as the performance characteristics of the presented cold-blooded horses in all parts of the test.

 If an overall score of 7.5 or higher is achieved, an award as "performance stallion" or "performance mare" will be given.

 This year's announcement and the entry form can be found at:

 CVI 30-day station test for stallions - breeding direction riding/driving.

 The station test for Haflingers will take place at the North-Rhine-Westphalian State Stud.
 Three-year-old and older Haflinger stallions are eligible to participate, with the target group being four-year-old stallions.
 In addition to the interior, the gaits and the rideability, the jumping ability (free jumping), the driving ability and the cross-country suitability of the Haflinger stallions are evaluated.